-The full model (preferences, wages, and childcare) is estimated simultaneously by maximum likelihood; the likelihood function is presented in Appendix A.13 We incorporate highly detailed representations of the tax and transfer system using FORTAX (Shephard, 2009).
-The budget constraints vary with individual circumstances, and reflect the complex interactions between the many components of the tax and transfer system.
+The full model (preferences, wages, and childcare) is estimated simultaneously by maximum likelihood; the likelihood function is presented in Appendix A. This simultaneous estimation procedure contrasts with labour supply studies in the UK that have used discrete choice techniques.
+Perhaps largely owing to the complexity of the UK transfer system, these existing studies (such as Blundell et al., 2000) typically pre-estimate wages which allows net-incomes to be computed prior to the main preference estimation.
+In addition to the usual efficiency arguments, the simultaneous estimation here imposes internal coherency with regards to the various selection mechanisms.
+We incorporate highly detailed representations of the tax and transfer system using FORTAX (Shephard, 2009).
+The budget constraint varies with individual circumstances, and reflects the complex interactions between the many components of the tax and transfer system.
 To facilitate the estimation procedure, the actual tax and transfer schedules are modified slightly to ensure that there are no discontinuities in net-income as either the gross wage or childcare expenditure vary for given hours of work.
 We do not attempt to describe the full UK system here, but the interested reader may consult Adam and Browne (2009) and O'Dea et al. (2007) for recent surveys; see Shephard (2009) for a discussion of the implementation of the UK system in FORTAX.